+Learn the meaning of animals and creatures in dreams**

 A teddy bear can symbolize a childlike desire for protection and comfort.

-Finally, a bear could used in a word play with the word “bare,” as in bare your soul, or bare naked.
+Finally, the symbolism of a bear in a dream can play on the word “bare,” as in bare your soul, or bare naked.

 Bee: Dreams about bees can symbolize the relationship between you and the community in which you live.
 Bees are communal, self-sacrificing, diligent, and orderly.
 Any of these ideas can be expressed in dreams featuring bees.
 In contrast to other dreams about insects, bees in a dream are generally a positive sign, but look at the context of the dream before jumping to conclusions.
 Obviously, being stung by a bee or attacked by a swarm is not a positive sign unless it is at heart a message that something about yourself or the circumstances of your life needs to change.
 In which case it is a sort of mixed blessing.